isomerpages/sndgo-corp/media-hub/press-releases/_posts/2017-09-30-post-government-to-open-source-beeline-platform-code-to-catalyse-industry-and-public-innovation.md

 date: 2017-09-30
 permalink: /media-hub/press-releases/government-to-open-source-beeline-platform-code-to-catalyse-industry-and-public-innovation
 ---
+## Government To Open Source Beeline Platform Code To Catalyse Industry And Public Innovation

+**30 Sep 2017**

 In line with Singapore’s Smart Nation vision of catalysing innovation and co-creation, the Government Technology Agency (GovTech) will progressively open-source the code [^1] for the Beeline smart mobility platform from October 2017.
 Industry and individual developers will be able to adopt, build on and scale up the platform or develop new mobility solutions using the code.

 Jointly developed by GovTech and Land Transport Authority (LTA), Beeline is an open, cloud-based smart mobility platform to provide data-driven shuttle bus services for commuters.